Visitor information

 Drive through Savernake forest under tree canopy

-Planted in the 1990s on an ex-agricultural site, Nightingale Wood is a new community woodland that supports a large variety of wildlife, especially birds.
+Planted in the 1990s on an former agricultural site, Nightingale Wood is a community woodland that supports a large variety of wildlife, especially birds.

-If you are into bird watching, make sure to visit the wood with your binoculars on hand.
-You never know what you may spot!
+Make sure to bring your binoculars - you never know what you may spot!

 Somerford Common is the perfect location for a peaceful countryside walk.